TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 33/Numbers 33.45.md

 ---

-And they journeyed from Iyim, and encamped in Dibon-gad.
+They traveled from Iyim, and encamped in Dibon Gad.